jmclawson/gram_da/README.md

 install.packages("remotes")
 ```

 After `remotes` is finished installing, we have just one more step to install the `gramda` package.
-(If you already have `devtools` installed, replace `remotes::` with `devtools::` in this next line of code.)
+If you're using `devtools` instead, replace `remotes::` with `devtools::` here.

 ```{r}
 remotes::install_github("jmclawson/gramda")